thoughtworks-jumpstart/guides/docs/backend-web-development/company-reviews-lab.md

-## Pokemon
+## Company reviews

-We will be building a React frontend with Express.js backend API for users giving reviews of companies data with Mongoose.
+We will be building a Express.js backend API for users giving reviews of companies data with Mongoose.
+A React frontend can also be built to retrieve and store data to and from this backend API.

 ## Planning the CRUD API